 This week I read a post at My Learning Table with ‘7 Tips for Teaching Teen Writers'.
 As a former English teacher and current facilitator for a homeschool teen literature group, Anne shared her discovery that ”many homeschool moms don’t even know where to begin teaching writing to their teens.”
-In her post, she identified two types of writers and ‘7 Tips for Teaching Teen Writers‘ through the writing process of Prewriting, drafting, editing, revising, proofreading and publishing.
+In her post, she identified two types of writers and ideas for guiding teens through the writing process of Prewriting, drafting, editing, revising, proofreading and publishing.

 You see, you're a digital immigrant and your children are digital natives.
 They've been born into this digital world and it's all second-nature to them.
 They learn differently than past generations.
-[Related post: What Homeschoolers Don't Know (& what they need) ] Your children need to use webtools for their home education.
+Your children need to use webtools for their home education.
 Using these 4 digital tools makes the writing process more efficient and prepares your children for a productive future in our tech-driven culture.

 Digital learners need to be efficient typers.
 With Typing.com, students work through a logical progression of lessons and earn points and badges.
 As they type, they are prompted about which finger to use and where to place their fingers.
 They can play fun games and customize their background.

 Typing.com is geared towards schools, but you can set your family up with you as the teacher and your kids as students.
 With the free version there are ads, but you can upgrade for an ad-free account.

 Mindmap.
 Writing web.
 Spidergram.
 Concept map.
 Whatever you call it, it’s a great way to organize ideas prior to writing.
 With MindMeister, your kids can create digital mind maps to visually organize information.

 Your kiddos can brainstorm topics and details to visualize connections between ideas in the prewriting step of the writing process.
 They easily move items around to construct a well-organized and supported essay.
 They can even collaborate with other students.
 Mindmeister is also a valuable tool for creative writing.